wds4/tribal-tapestry/experiment/coversheet.md

 The First Rule of the Social / Tribal mode is that *we don't talk about the social cognitive mode.* a.k.a: *Thou shalt not EVER recite the Tribal Tapestry Hypothesis in its entirety.*

-We therefore make the following prediction: a neuro normative person, defined for our purposes as someone who follows the First Rule, will have inordinate amount of difficulty learning and, more interestingly, *remembering* the Hypothesis.
-This is expected to manifest in several ways, including a refusal to make the attempt.
-The most interesting prediction is that a subject who knows the Hypothesis at one period in time will find that the content of the Hypothesis has been forgotten, like a dream, as if actively erased from the mind, and that this erasure will happen in a surprisingly short amount of time.
+We therefore make the following prediction: a neuro normative person, defined for our purposes as someone who follows the First Rule, will have inordinate amount of difficulty *remembering* the Hypothesis.
+A subject who knows the Hypothesis at one period in time will soon find that the content of the Hypothesis has been *actively erased* from the mind, and that this erasure will happen in a surprisingly short amount of time.

 To test this hypothesis, two people, a Questioner and a Subject, familarize themselves with the Hypothesis, either indepdently or together, until they are each satisfied that they are familiar with the Hypothesis.